 The task coefficient effect (Coef.
 T) shows a significant inverted U-shape.
 This indicates that this coefficient effect works towards lower inequality at the top of the wage distribution and towards higher inequality at the bottom of the wage distribution.
-The significant point estimates for the different specifications lies at 1.6 log ppoints for the lower part and at -1.5 log ppoints in the upper part.
+The significant point estimates for the different specifications lie between 1 and 1.6 log ppoints for the lower part and between -1.5 and -.9 log ppoints in the upper part.
 If task coefficient are interpreted as prices (rewards for performing such tasks in terms of higher wages), the polarization hypothesis of Goos and Manning (2007) would predict a U-shaped pattern with wages both at the top and at the bottom of the distribution growing relative to the middle of the distribution because of increasing demands for tasks in both tails.
 However, as pointed out in the introduction, the model of Autor and Dorn (2008) can rationalize increasing wage dispersion at the bottom of the wage distribution in light of the polarization hypothesis by a low degree of complementarity between low-wage jobs and high-wage jobs.

 Even though there are significant contributions of the substantive coefficient effects discussed above and the characteristics effects, the unexplained component (i.e. the effect of the changes in intercepts when we define covariates as deviations from their 1999 means, see section 3) is about the same as the overall change in the wage distribution.
+This holds almost exactly for the models not controlling for occupations.
+The unexplained component is somewhat reduced (especially for the 50-20 differential) when we control for occupations.